Of the Elders and the First Days of Daern - The War of Creation

 The Radiant One was moved by the valor of the humans.
 He deemed that such courage should be armed with more than wood and rock.
 From the ground, he pulled forth ores and showed the humans how to work them, crafting a gleaming blade that is said to have never lost its sharpness and to have glowed with the inner heat of the Radiant One.
 This blade was called Imaltheos and was given to a human who would become the most renowned smith in that age, later passed to the smith’s son, Aigonri, who would be a heroic commander of the human forces in later battles.
 The Radiant One showed the humans where they could find iron in the Silent Hills, so they began to mine it and make weapons.
 Unknown to them, elf spies brought word of this back to the realms of the Enlightened Master.
 The elves began working on crafting metal weapons, but without the help of the Radiant One, they were only as yet able to work bronze.

 It is said that upon seeing the elves in battle, Freedom’s Blade was moved to deep sadness to see such beauty and strength be marred with such fear that comes from the tyranny of the one the elves call Enlightened Master.
-He therefore sought to create mortals with shapes akin to those of the Enlightened Master, but to fill them with joy instead of hate.
+He therefore sought to create mortals just as beautiful, but to fill them with joy instead of hate.
 In those days, there were deposits of gleaming obsidian in the Silent Hills, formed in the distant past, when only Daern, Edromyn, and Nostiarna were in the space that was Nothing.
-Freedom’s Blade crafted from these beautiful stones a new race of mortals, which were in appearance similar to the elves.
+Freedom’s Blade crafted from these beautiful stones a new race of mortals.
 The hill elves they were called in those times and to tell one from another in speech, the elves of the Singing Forest became known as the enlightened elves.
 Freedom’s Blade breathed the Spark of Life into them and they arose.
 Being made of obsidian, they were sharp and quick to learn the ways of battle that their creator taught them.
 The human smiths gave weapons to their new allies and the wolfos taught them to feel the flow of the wild.

 In this time, the Enlightened Master saw the hill elves being made, and knew that his forces would soon be outnumbered by those of the five who had been the six before the Gate Warden passed out of Daern.
 He gathered to him his most learned and fearsome elves in the heart of the Singing Forest.
 There, the Enlightened Master showed them how they could tap into the energy that flows throughout Daern, even as the gods do, though their mortal minds and bodies could only move a fraction of the energy compared to the gods.
 Thus the mightiest of the enlightened elves learned the craft that we call Magic.

 Now after the hill elves had been made and taught the ways of battle by Freedom’s Blade, the five called a meeting to determine the next course in the war against the Enlightened Master.
 One from each of the mortal races came before the Radiant One, the Guarding Hunter, Freedom’s Blade, the Voidwatcher, and the Mystic Lord.
 Aigonri the Steadfast of the humans, wielder of Imaltheos, a man who stood strongly, who could read the ebb and flow of the battlefield with his keen eyes.
 Ayu the Dread of the wolfos, a terrible she-beast, left with only one eye after the killing of many elves, and the maiming of countless others.
-Brannon the Fearless of the hill elves, who listened most closely to his creator’s teachings, eager to test his might against the foes of the five.
+Brannon the Fearless of the hill elves, who had listened most closely to his creator’s teachings, all those who saw him in battle were awed and heartened by his courage.
 After the five and the mortals held council for many hours, they decided on a course of attack.
 The humans would be the center of the attack, striking straight out from the Silent Hills, advancing and holding any ground that the army won.
 The wolfos would strike from the eastern flank and the hill elves from the western, moving the army forward.
 Aigonri considered the plan and then turned to the five, saying that the plan seemed sound, though that part of the army should be left to guard the humans and wolfos who had aged or been injured over time and those that were with child.
-Brannon stepped forth and said that some of the hill elves had been taught well in the ways of defense by their creator, Freedom’s Blade, and that they would gladly guard the camp.
+Brannon suggested a combined force of all of their youngest soldiers so that the camp would be safeguarded as well as their youth.
 All agreed to this course of action and set forth to prepare their march.

 After entering the realm of the Enlightened Master, the Nightstalker and the Ravenous One did not sit idle.
 The Nightstalker walked among the elves of the Singing Forest, seducing the most beautiful of them with wicked whispers and subtle powers.
 Many fell creatures were spawned as a result of his unions with the elves.
 The Nightstalker also took his favorite elves and tied their spirits to his, giving them immortal lives, but as the Nightstalker shunned the light of Edromyn and ever hungered in the black pit of his being, so too did those wretched elves.